d2s/Documentation/_posts/2018-04-10-NextRelease.md

 ![](/images/RsyncOSX/v5.4.0/restoresnap.png)

 ## Caching
 Caching of estimates.
-Estimates are forced updates after execution of task.
+Estimates are forced updated after execution of task.
 ![](/images/RsyncOSX/v5.4.0/nr1.png)
 Caching of local and remote info one task.
-As above are forced updated after execution of task.
+As above, estimates are forced updated after execution of task.
 ![](/images/RsyncOSX/v5.4.0/nr2.png)